Nigerian navy hunts pirates who seized four sailors

 Western governments are increasingly concerned that Islamists in northern Nigeria are linking up with outside groups, including al Qaeda's north African wing.

-(Reporting by Tife Owolabi; Additional reporting by James Mackenzie in Rome; Additional reporting and writing by Joe Brock; Editing by Mark Heinrich)
+(Reporting by Tife Owolabi; Additional reporting and writing by Joe Brock; Editing by Jon Boyle)